defund/pearl/README.md

 Currently, plugins are only command-based.
 A plugin file must have a class with a handler function as well as an initialize function.
 See [plugins](https://github.com/defund/pearl/tree/master/pearl/plugins) for examples.

-The easiest way to run Pearl is to run `python3 pearl.py`.
+The easiest way to run Pearl is to execute `python3 pearl.py`.
 If you want Pearl to run permanently, build and run a docker instance with the included `Dockerfile`.

 A final technicality to note is that hangups automatically uses your device's cached token.
 If you've previously logged into a different account, hangups will not use the credentials from `auth.json`.
 If this is the case, run `clean.py` to clear your token cache.